 Fees for planning applications

 Most applications for planning permission require a fee to be paid when the application is made.
 This is set by the government and the fee schedule is usually found of the LPA website.
-For example, the planning application fee for extension to a house would normally be £172 (August 2015).
+You can calculate the fee for any planning application here.

 How do I apply?

 You will need to fill in the relevant application form.
-This (and a fee schedule) can be viewed on the authority's website or on the Planning Portal (a Guide to the Fees for Planning Applications in England).
+This can be viewed on the authority's website or on the Planning Portal (a Guide to the Fees for Planning Applications in England).
 Most applications are submitted electronically via the Planning Portal or through the authority's website.

 I’ve submitted my application, what happens next?